Read An Exclusive Excerpt From ‘Scorpion Mountain’

 Want to meet the author?
 He will be touring the country throughout December.
 Click here to see when John Flanagan will visiting a bookstore near you!

-2 thoughts on “Read An Exclusive Excerpt From ‘Scorpion Mountain’
+2 responses to “Read An Exclusive Excerpt From ‘Scorpion Mountain’”

 Leave a Reply